volab/IoT_EPS/_1_userDoc/source/variable.rst

 CSystem class
 ====================================================================================================
 sysIoteps of **CSystem** class.
-This class surround all system servitudes.
+This class should surround all system servitudes.

-Is it possible and/or necessary to hold:
+Is it possible and/or necessary to hold in this class the following features:

 - FtpServer ftpSrv;
 - CSystem sysIoteps;
 - CServerWeb webServeur;
 - CRtc rtc;

-- void wifiLedFlash( int speed, int count ); //defined at eh end of the represent file
+- void wifiLedFlash( int speed, int count ); //defined at the end of the present file

 - ConfigParam cParam;
 - Credential wifiCred;